Uprising of Ivaylo: Campaigns against Byzantines and Mongols

 Ivaylo left Tarnovo in the summer of 1278, marched north and defeated the Mongols, pushing them across the Danube river.
 The situation to the south was more dangerous.
 The Byzantines launched an attack on a wide front along the Balkan Mountains from the Shipka Pass to the Black Sea.
 They failed to cross the mountains as the defenders held on until the Mongols were defeated and reinforcement could be sent.
 Despite the huge efforts and numerical superiority, the Byzantines made few gains at very high cost.
 For instance, the fortress of Ktenia was seized after many assaults, the castles of Kran and Maglizh fell with heavy casualties for the invaders.
 The Bulgarian commander Stan fell valiantly during the defence of Boruy and many other of Ivaylo's associates distinguished themselves in the war — Momchil, Kuman, Damyan, Kancho.
 All battles led personally by Ivaylo were successful — he fought at Studena and Pirgitsa — and by the autumn of 1278, the Bulgarians gained the upper hand, forcing the Byzantines to abandon the campaign.
 Byzantine morale was very low because Ivaylo gave no quarter.
 George Pachymeres wrote that "to fall in the hands of Lakhanas [Ivaylo] was equivalent to death".

 With the situation to the south under control, Ivaylo had to confront a second Mongol attack to the north.
 This time the Bulgarians faced the elite forces of Nogai Khan.
-The Mongols prevailed and Ivaylo was besieged in the important city of Drastar on the southern bank of Danube, where he withstood a three-month siege.
+The Mongols prevailed and Ivaylo was besieged in the important city of Drastar on the southern bank of the Danube, where he withstood a three-month siege.
 While most of the rebel army was engaged in the north, Michael VIII started negotiating with the nobility in Tarnovo and convinced the local dignitaries to recognize the claim of Ivan Asen III.
 In the beginning of 1279, a Byzantine army under Michael Glabas disembarked near Varna and set off to the capital, supported by a Mongol unit commanded by Kasim beg.
 The elite of Tarnovo spread rumours that Ivaylo had perished fighting the Mongols and opened the gates to the Byzantines and their protégé.
 Ivan Asen III was proclaimed emperor and Maria, who at the time bore Ivaylo's child, was exiled to Constantinople.
 To consolidate the support of the nobility, the new monarch married his sister Kira Maria to George Terter, one of Bulgaria's most powerful and influential feudal lords, whose estates were centred at Cherven.
 Kasim beg, who had been awarded the high court title protostrator, felt that the rise of George Terter was at his expense, deserted Ivan Asen III and joined the cause of Ivaylo.